mitre/heimdall-legacy/README.md

 11. (if needed) create and document any example or templates
 12. (if needed) create any supporting scripts
 13. git commit -a -s `<your_branch>`
-14. Open a PRs on the MITRE heimdall_activerecord repository
+14. Open a PRs on the MITRE heimdall repository

 # Testing